Differential Calculi on Quantum Principal Bundles over Projective Bases: Introduction

 Important steps towards a sound foundation of noncommutative algebraic geometry were taken in the works \cite{az, kr, ro, vov}.
 In \cite{az}, quantum projective schemes are understood as the category of modules associated with a given graded noncommutative algebra, while in \cite{ro}, an affine quantum space is viewed as the spectrum of a noncommutative ring and quantum projective schemes are defined accordingly with a gluing procedure in analogy with the classical $\mathrm{Proj}$ construction.
-Indeed, this is our perspective on non-affine noncommutative spaces: we shall define, following \cite{AFL}, a quantum space as a locally ringed space and then build quantum principal bundles over quantum spaces as sheaves with suitable (co)invariant properties.
-In \cite{pflaum} Pflaum discusses a sheaf-theoretic approach on noncommutative geometry and in particular gives a characterization of principal bundles, which is expecially suited for the noncommutative setting and was exploited in \cite{AFL} to go beyond the case of affine base.
-In fact, though we have extensive treatments on quantum principal bundles \cite{brz1, bh, brz2, HKMZ} in the affine setting, the more general, i.e. non-affine case, lacks a comprehensive and exhaustive treatment (see also \cite{hps}).
-In \cite{AFL} we study this more general setting, in particular examining the important example of quantum flags of algebraic groups (see also \cite{ro, fi1, fi4}) with total (classical) space the group itself.
-In such a setting we show that the quantum space has an open cover with opens trivializing the classical underlying principal bundle.
-A graded quantum ring is then constructed out of the key notion of {\sl quantum section}, associated to a quantum line bundle (see \cite{cfg}), with a gluing procedure similar to the classical $\mathrm{Proj}$ one in \cite{ro}.
+Indeed this is our perspective on non-affine noncommutative spaces: we shall define, following \cite{AFL}, a quantum space as a locally ringed space and then build quantum principal bundles over quantum spaces as sheaves with suitable (co)invariant properties with respect to a fixed quantum structure group.

-In the present paper we exploit such quantum section construction in order to obtain an important class of examples of the sheaf-theoretic approach to differential calculi on quantum principal bundles that we propose.
-We start with the discussion of first order differential calculus (FODC) in the affine setting, that is, when our base and total spaces are affine.
-This case has been fruitfully investigated in a series of works including \cite{DD, KLS, lz, ROB, pflaum2} therefore this is an introductory section in which we mainly summarize all the relevant results and establish our notation (see \cite{acp}).

-Then, we make use of these affine case results and proceed to introduce and study the sheaf approach to FODC on quantum principal bundles.
-The main example follows: a quantum differential calculus on quantum flags for quantum algebraic groups (see also \cite{herm, HK1, HK2, ROB2} for such example from a different point of view).